Battle of Maipú: Battle preparations

 Both armies established their headquarters near each other in the south of Santiago, where San Martín and Osorio prepared for battle.

 At nightfall on 4 April the Royalist army settled at Lo Espejo, about seven kilometres from the Patriot forces.
 At dawn the next day, San Martín occupied the lower hills over the southern edge which runs from west to east, with Las Heras’ division to the right, Alvarado's division on the left and Quintana's division right behind them.
 The grenadiers were set on the extreme right and the Cazadores of the Dictatorial Army were arranged on the left flank.
 The artillery was divided into two brigades under Blanco Encalada and Borgoño, and protected by the infantry on the wings.

 Osorio arranged his army on a triangular ridge at north of Lo Espejo.
 Primo de Rivera's division was formed on the left wing, while the Dragones de la Frontera Regiment was deployed over the road to Valparaíso.
-Morla's Division was set on the western half of the triangular plateau, and the right flank was formed by the Ordoñez Division.
+Morla's Division was set on the western half of the triangular plateau, and the right flank was formed by the Ordóñez Division.